jaysonnissen/2026_CCD_IJRUME/README.md

 full list with evidence.
 Highlights:

 * The CCA item-12 eligibility rule (`datascript2.R`/`.Rmd`) never matched
-  any real data in the LASSO export, silently NA-ing every CCA score -- fixed 2026-07-23 (removed; CCA now uses the same 80%-attempted rule as CCI).
+  any real data in the LASSO export, silently NA-ing every CCA score, fixed 2026-07-23 (removed; CCA now uses the same 80%-attempted rule as CCI).
 What item 12 itself actually measures is still an open question, just no longer gates scoring.
 * Reproducing the RUME2025 paper's Sankey/skill-profile figures requires a
-  matched-pairs population that the legacy `.R` script doesn't use, and even then PCA's profile transitions don't fully reproduce -- likely a measurement-invariance question in how the CDM section fits pre/post models independently.
+  matched-pairs population that the legacy `.R` script doesn't use, and even then PCA's profile transitions don't fully reproduce, likely a measurement-invariance question in how the CDM section fits pre/post models independently.
 * PCA's data provenance (which LASSO export, or whether it came from